 Companies I've worked for include Microsoft, Nokia and EDS.
 Clients I've worked with include the BBC, ABN Amro, the London Underground, the NHS, the UK Ministry of Defence, Marks & Spencer, Vodacom, BAE Systems and the UK Border Force.

 These days I guide the definition, design and implementation of software systems.
-I manage people, process, and projects, as well as quality, security and operational objectives.
+I manage people, process, and projects, as well as quality, security and governance/operational objectives.
 My expertise encompasses

 - Software and system design